sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 In order to find out which event types are most important to become features for the supervised classification algorithms later on, we imported the data of a specific subset of the 3600 matches.
 Regarding the immense amount of the dataset and the immense amount and memory consumption for processing the data, we focused on a small subset of matches for our observations, leaving the extension to a larger set for further work.
 Thus, the data visualizations in the following are created using the following data:
-- All 116 provided matches in the open data set from specific seasons of 3 competitions - Spanish 'La Liga' 2019/2020, World Cup 2022 and Copa America 2024
+- All 116 provided matches in the open data set from specific seasons of 3 competitions - Spanish 'La Liga' 2019/2020, Euro Cup 2024 and Copa America 2024
 - These matches include 417,221 events of all event types, which can be distinguished by the following numbers of event patterns:

 ![Pattern-types](https://github.com/sschuhmi/sschuhmi.github.io/blob/main/_posts/img/2014-10_Football/Pattern-types.PNG?raw=true)